redis/redis-doc/commands/eval.md

 is semantically a very good thing.
-For instance an application taking a persistent connection to Redis can stay sure that if a script was sent once it is still in memory, thus for instance can use EVALSHA against those scripts in a pipeline without the change that an error will be generated since the script is not known (we'll see this problem in its details later).
+For instance an application taking a persistent connection to Redis can stay sure that if a script was sent once it is still in memory, thus for instance can use EVALSHA against those scripts in a pipeline without the chance that an error will be generated since the script is not known (we'll see this problem in its details later).